 Bioelements Quick Refiner for Eyes is an opthalmologist tested eye area peel with built-in buffers and soothers to keep fragile skin surrounding your eyes calm.
 Linked papain enzymes, lactic acid, and multifruit acids have different molecular sizes to penetrate the skin at varying cellular levels and at different rates to discourage irritation while they eliminate dead skin cells so you see results in just 1 use.
 Meanwhile, smoothers and soothers like aloe vera, allantoin, and green tea comfort and strengthen to keep even the most delicate, sensitive skin comfortable.

 Have a question about your eye-aging signs or exfoliation?
-Let me know!
+Let us know!
 Comment below.